Rudraraj8606/learningJava/Advanced/codes/Catching_Car_Mileage_Numbers/src/ReadMe.md

 1. Any digit followed by all zeros: 100, 90000
 2. Every digit is the same number: 1111
-3. The digits are sequential, incementing†: 1234
+3. The digits are sequential, incementing: 1234
-4. The digits are sequential, decrementing‡: 4321
+4. The digits are sequential, decrementing: 4321
 5. The digits are a palindrome: 1221 or 73837
 6. The digits match one of the values in the awesomePhrases array